VADM J. Guy Reynolds Award

 Established in 2010, The Vice Admiral J. Guy Reynolds Award for Excellence in Submarine Acquisition recognizes a member of the Submarine Acquisition Corps who has demonstrated professional excellence in submarine acquisition.
 One award is presented annually to an officer in the grade of Commander or Captain.

-For exceptionally meritorious service as Manager of the Advanced Undersea Systems Program Office (PMS 394).
+for exceptionally meritorious service as Major Program Manager of the Unmanned Systems Program Office (PMS 406).

 Vice Admiral J. Guy Reynolds